suikan4github/kaiten-yaki/README.md

 # Variants considerations
 Ubuntu has several variants ( flavors ).
 While I have tested only MATE flavor, other flavor may work correctly as far as it uses Ubiquity installer.

-Void Linux has "base" variant which doesn't have GUI.
-Kaiten-yaki can't run correctly without GUI.

 # Acknowledgments
 These scripts are based on the script shared on the [myn's diary](https://myn.hatenablog.jp/entry/install-ubuntu-focal-with-lvm-on-luks).
 That page contains rich information, hint and techniques around the encrypted volume and Ubiquity installer.